Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Introduction

 \section{Introduction}

-Since Bitcoin was first released in 2009 by a pseudonymous publisher Satoshi Nakamoto~\cite{Nakamoto2019}, it has been a principal subject of discussion within the global financial market.
-Differently from other financial assets, Bitcoin is supported by a decentralized financial system where central banks and central management systems are not in control.
-Anonymity and well-founded security are expected to be assured, and the unique system of the block-chain technology has attracted intensive attention from financial practitioners and researchers.
-The market capitalization of Bitcoin has grown explosively over a staggering 58 billion dollars at the end of 2020 along with the other competing cryptocurrencies such as Ethereum, Ripple, Litecoin, and other minor coins.
-They have also emerged and grown rapidly in recent years dominating more than half of the cryptocurrency market capitalization, so analyzing coins other than Bitcoin has also become important.
+Bitcoin (BTC) was first released in 2009 by a pseudonymous publisher Satoshi Nakamoto~\cite{Nakamoto2019}, who introduced a decentralized and pseudo-anonymous system supported by the block-chain technology.
+Differently from other financial assets, the unique system of BTC allows anonymous electric payment to put into practical use while avoiding duplicated transactions.
+It was not until 2013, when the BTC market underwent two price bubbles within the same year, that BTC began to be recognized by specialists and experts, increasing its awareness to a wider area.
+The year 2017 was a decisive year for BTC where the skyrocketing increase of market prices took notice and attracted the attention of a wide community including active online traders and academic researchers.
+During the same period, competing cryptocurrencies such as Ethereum (ETH), Ripple (XRP), Litecoin (LTC) have emerged and grown rapidly dominating more than half of the cryptocurrency market capitalization in recent years, indicating that analyzing minor coins has also become important.
 Researchers have discussed whether cryptocurrencies should be classified as currencies, financial assets, an expedient medium of exchange, or a technological-based product~\cite{Lo2014, Blau2017, Yermack2015, Polasik2015, White2020}, but they have not come to a complete conclusion.
-Moreover, Bitcoin is less correlated with conventional assets, commodities, and the U.S. dollar, making it useful as a diversified investment for hedging purposes~\cite{Bouri2017hedge}.
-Given these idiosyncratic characteristics, modeling the price and volatility dynamics of Bitcoin, along with other cryptocurrencies, plays an important role in various types of financial analyses.
+Moreover, BTC is less correlated with conventional assets, commodities, and the U.S. dollar, making it useful as a diversified investment for hedging purposes~\cite{Bouri2017hedge}.
+The market capitalization is on its rising trend and has surpassed a staggering 58 billion dollars at the end of 2020.
+Given these idiosyncratic characteristics, modeling the fundamental features of BTC, along with other cryptocurrencies, plays a crucial role in various types of financial analyses.